The real hero’s journey: the great pros come full circle

-Conversely, there are big winners — the great ones,
+Conversely, there are the big winners — the great ones,

 “the ones who never yawn or say a commonplace thing, but burn like fabulous yellow roman candles and in the middle you see the blue centerlight pop and everybody goes ‘Awww!’” — Jack Kerouac, On the Road

 What separates the roman candles from the matchsticks?

 This marks my 32nd year recruiting top professionals in the advertising industry.
 I’m fortunate to have a significant sample size to make observations and draw theories upon what separates the wheat from the chaff.
 What I’ve noticed is the stars all share a similar arc in their careers.
 In fact, the “arc” is actually a career that comes full circle — the hero’s journey.

 Nobody asked me, but these are the 5 steps:

 - STUDENT: We all begin as novices.
 We all start the same way, in the metaphorical mailroom.
 Our careers are narratives, coming-of-age stories: allegories.
 A literal AND a figurative journey unfolds.
 Call us Ishmael, and our industry the Great White Whale.
 I remember cutting out the daily advertising columns from the Wall Street Journal and pasting them into a binder.
 This began in 1990, and by 1997, I filled up 6 large binders of advertising industry content that I studied every weekend.
 I slept with the Red Book.
 This is the time we begin building our career skills.